 To manage the mucky trail, wear quality hiking boots with a good grip and wear appropriate clothing.

 #7.
 Be stunned by Downpatrick Head

-Nothing really prepared us for when Downpatrick Head came into sight when we cautiously approached cliff edge.
+Nothing really prepared us for when Downpatrick Head came into sight when we cautiously approached the cliff edge.
 Just a few miles from Ballycastle and Ceide Fields Neolithic Site huge and lone sea stack stands firm and steady in the Atlantic ocean.